Laotian society: Lowland

-Even under the present political system, however, village leaders have little or no formal authority and govern through consensus and the use of social pressure to ensure conformity.
-Village meetings are held infrequently but are usually well attended with different viewpoints on issues expressed openly.
-If a consensus on an issue is not reached, leaders will delay decisions to allow further discussion outside the meeting with all members of the community.
-Typical issues might include whether to build or expand a village school or dig a community well, or how to organize the annual ceremony for the village protective spirit.
-Historically, religious and ceremonial activities and ties with the Buddhist temple or monastery (wat) have been very important in village life and a focus of considerable time and expenditure.

 Each family contributes equal amounts of labor, material, and money to village projects.
 Once a decision is made to undertake a project, a committee is appointed to manage the details and keep track of the contributions to ensure that everyone does his or her share.
-Systems of rotating labor groups for village projects are common; for example, groups of ten households may supply one worker per household every three to seven days, depending on the number of groups, until the project is finished.
-Some large projects, such as building a school, may continue for several years, with work taking place during the dry season when farming tasks are not heavy or when funds are available to purchase materials.

-Households also cooperate informally, especially in agricultural work.
-Labor exchange occurs for almost every task associated with rice farming, although it is most common for transplanting, harvesting, and threshing.
-There are two different patterns of farm exchange.
-In central and southern Laos, villagers call on many other households, sometimes the entire village, for one day's help to complete a specific task such as transplanting.
-No specific repayment is required, but the family is obligated to help others in the village if they are unable to finish work in time.
+Systems of rotating labor groups for village projects exist; for example, groups of 10 households may supply 1 worker per household every 3 to 7 days, depending on the number of groups, until the project is finished.
+Households also cooperate informally.
+Labor exchange occurs.
+There are 2 patterns of farm exchange.
+In central and southern Laos, villagers call on other households, sometimes the entire village, for one day's help to complete a specific task such as transplanting.
+No specific repayment is required, and the family is obligated to help others in the village if they are unable to finish work in time.
 In northern villages, mutual assistance is organized on the basis of exchanges between families that should even out over the year; a day's work transplanting may be repaid by a day's work threshing.
-The contributions of men, women, and children over sixteen are considered equal, regardless of the task.
+The contributions of men, women, and children over 16 are considered equal, regardless of the task.